What's That Smell? How to Tell When Your Content StinksCategories: content strategy, content creation, writing advice

 4) You have to force yourself to write/read

 Of all the warning signs that your content stinks, this one is a big one.
-Most of the writers at Inklyo compose between 1,000 and 5,000 words a day.
+Most of the writers at Inklyo write between 1,000 and 5,000 words a day.
 They also make a point to read regularly throughout the week.
 Reading exposes you to different styles, stories, angles, and ideas.

 5) There's no point to your posts

 Does your content help your readers solve a problem?
 Does it pull at their heart strings or teach them something useful?
 Great content shouldn't just fill up space on your website; it should help your readers to achieve measurable results.
-Here at Inklyo, our goal is to provide useful tips and tricks to help our clients and readers create stellar content.
-Better content will attract better leads, which in turn will result in more customers and revenue for your company.

 Creating quality content is hard work.
 It takes time, dedication, expertise, and yes, talent.